jtrudeau/github-tutorial/README.md

   - Use the HTTPS URL when adding `origin` (it starts with `https://`).
   - If you added the wrong URL, reset it:
     - `git remote set-url origin https://github.com/<you>/<repo>.git`
+  - If you get "Permission denied" pushing to this class repo, ensure you have write access or contact the instructor.

 - Push rejected because the GitHub repo isn’t empty
   - Create the GitHub repo with no README/license.
 If you accidentally added files there, either recreate it empty or run `git pull --rebase` and resolve, then `git push`.